Can the Saskatchewan NDP catch up with the future?

 All parties put some "people first."

-Of course, smaller class sizes and better access to healthcare matter; they matter to me, with grandchildren going back to school or daycare, and as an elder with no reliable continuity of medical care in the province that established universal healthcare.
-And, after the Sask. party demolished the Saskatchewan Transportation Corporation (STC), there are no buses for rural seniors or people without cars to travel to medical appointments.
+Of course, smaller class sizes and better access to health care matter; they matter to me, with grandchildren going back to school or daycare, and as an elder with no reliable continuity of medical care in the province that established universal health care.
+And, after the Sask. party demolished the Saskatchewan Transportation Corporation, there are no buses for rural seniors or people without cars to travel to medical appointments.

-However, standing up for education and healthcare won't turn the electoral tide.
+However, standing up for education and health care won't turn the electoral tide.
 There are much bigger forces at play, which are knocking at our door.

 We now breathe contaminated air from unprecedented climate fires in California, Washington and Oregon.
 COVID-19 is surging in the rural, laissez-faire, pro-Trump states just across the U.S. border.